Information for Non-local Students

 by instructing an overseas bank to send money in your name to a bank in Hong Kong;

-by depositing travelers cheques or a bank draft in a local account (personal cheques can also be deposited but may take as long as three weeks to be cleared).
+by depositing travelers cheques or bank drafts in a local account (personal cheques can also be deposited but it may take as long as three weeks to be cleared).

 Hong Kong Identity Card

 Any visitor to Hong Kong (including a student coming from outside Hong Kong) who intends to stay for a period of more than 180 days is required by law to apply for a Hong Kong Identity Card at the Registration of Persons Office of the Immigration Department.
 For further information, please click here.